Sponsor Licence Renewal

 If a defined CoS has not been assigned to a worker within 3 months, it will expire and the sponsor will have to make a request for a new CoS.

-How long does a Tier 2 sponsorship licence last?
+How long does sponsor licence renewal take?